lephuocmy668/cqrskit/readme.md

 ## Examples

-See [Examples](./examples) for demonstrations of packages generated using cqrskit which creates a full RPC-style API with client code for a interface API definition/declaration.
+See [Examples](./examples) for demonstrations of using cqrskit which a package.

 ## CLI